postmalloc/skeletonide/README.md

 ## Usage

 See `spook.cpp` for an example.
 The example benchmarks the time taken to skeletonize a large image on the GPU.
+Pipeline code is in `src/pipeline.cpp`.

 ## Benchmarks